 A stroke is a medical condition that requires urgent medical attention.
 It can affect your well-being and restrict your body functionality due to brain damage.
 The effect of stroke can be overwhelming and challenging.
 However, stroke rehabilitation can help improve the quality of your life.
 But, there is an assured life and hope after this medical condition.

-Stroke rehabilitation helps improve the functionality of your body and helps to relearn your lost skills due to sudden brain damage.
-It also helps protect you from developing new medical conditions such as an injury due to a fall.
+Stroke rehabilitation helps improve your body's functionality and enables you to relearn your lost skills due to sudden brain damage.
+It also helps protect you from developing new medical conditions, such as an injury due to a fall.

 Who can give stroke rehabilitation?

 Different health professionals can help with stroke rehabilitation.
 Strokes can affect any part of the brain.
-Therefore, rehabilitation may take a different form depending on the stroke patient.
-However, no matter the challenges you face, your health team and family can help improve your living condition.
+Therefore, rehabilitation may take another form, depending on the stroke patient.
+However, no matter your challenges, your health team and family can help improve your living conditions.
 The rehabilitation team often consists of the following;

-- Physical therapists – The team will help you carry out physical activities that can improve your balance and movement
+- Physical therapists – The team will help you perform physical activities to improve your balance and movement.

-- Doctors – A team of doctors such as “Neurologist and Psychiatrists” will help you manage the general recovery process of stroke
+- Doctors – A team of doctors, such as "Neurologists and Psychiatrists", will help you manage the general recovery process of stroke.

-- Occupational therapists – They will help you with your daily activities such as eating and bathing
+- Occupational therapists will help you with your daily activities, such as eating and bathing.

 - Speech-language pathologist – The team will work with you to regain your speech and swallowing abilities